cedricziel/php-openapi-client-template/README.md

-# leonardoai-php
+# php-openapi-client-template

-Leonardo AI SDK for PHP
+A small starter for OpenAPI-based client libraries.

 ## Install